mwang87/MassQueryLanguage_Documentation/docs/index.md

 1. Precision - Exactly prescribe how to find data without ambiguity
 1. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

+## Why does Mass Spec Query Language Exist?

+The intrinsic physical and chemical property of molecules when analyzed by mass spectrometry imprint patterns upon mass spectrometry data.
+This affords the opportunity formulate queries to find these patterns in raw mass spectrometry data.
+However, within the computational mass spectrometry ecosystem, the lack of a ergonomic, flexible, and scalable approach to express these patterns prevents the community from taking full advantage of expert knowledge to thoroughly and quickly mine mass spectrometry data for new molecules.
+Therefore, I created the Mass Spectrometry Query Language (MassQL) to empower mass spectrometrists and chemists to write their own queries in a flexible, precise, and scalable fashion.

 ## Developers

 Mingxun Wang is the creator and main developer of MassQL.
 Please contact me if you have questions!
 I'm hoping this becomes a community effort so reach out if you want to help/use MassQL.